Luracasmus/renderpearl/README.md

   * `SEPARATE_HARDWARE_SAMPLERS`
   * `SSBO`
 * **Graphics drivers** with support for **GLSL 4.60.8+**.
 * **Minecraft** of a version that is listed as supported by the RenderPearl release.
+The latest supported version is usually the most stable.

 <details>
 <summary>Driver Support</summary>